Yau-Man Chan: Fiji

 Chan appeared in the reality television series Survivor: Fiji.
 He finished fourth and was the last person to be voted out.
 He appeared on the jury at the end of the season and voted for Earl Cole to win the game and one million dollars.

 An atypical Survivor contestant, he achieved much success through his knowledge and utilization of basic physics.
 This was evident from the first episode.
-After the repeated efforts of much more muscular contestants, he was the only one able to open a box of supplies the tribe received.
-While others had used various brute force methods to open the box, Chan simply dropped it on its corner onto a rock, opening it immediately.
-In this way he was also able to beat younger, fitter and theoretically stronger players in challenges.
+After the repeated efforts of much more muscular contestants, he was the only one to open a box of supplies the tribe received.
+While others had used various brute force methods to open the box, Chan dropped it on its corner onto a rock, opening it immediately.
+In this way, he beat younger, fitter, and theoretically stronger players in challenges.

 Chan also used his smarts to find the Hidden Immunity Idol.
-While Cole kept the tribe at bay, Chan found the idol, which was shaped like a turtle.
+While Cole kept the tribe at bay, Chan found the turtle-shaped idol.
 Immediately after, he created a false idol and planted it where he found the real idol.
-This way, if anyone found where the idol was, they would not suspect that he had in fact found it.
+This way, if anyone found where the idol was, they would not suspect that he had found it.
 He constructed the false idol out of half a coconut shell and painted a face on it.
 He also painted the letters "I.I.," for Immunity Idol.

 Chan was part of one of the largest controversies in Survivor history.
 In a challenge where the reward was a new truck (2008 Ford Super Duty), Chan won, and immediately offered a deal to fellow player Andria "Dreamz" Herd.
 Chan would give Herd the truck if, in exchange, Herd would promise to give immunity to Chan at the Final Four, thus securing a place for Chan in the Final Three.
-The deal was contingent on both Chan and Herd being in the Final Four and Herd winning individual immunity at that stage of the game.
+The deal was contingent on Chan and Herd being in the Final Four and Herd winning individual immunity at that stage of the game.

 Herd accepted the deal, and Chan sent himself to Exile Island, the first in Survivor history to do so.
-Chan said in a confessional during the episode that it was because fellow castaway Cassandra Franklin would never survive, and there was no one else to send.
+During the episode, Chan said in a confessional that it was because fellow castaway Cassandra Franklin would never survive, and there was no one else to send.

 After two more people were voted out, the exact conditions of the bargain were set up, with Herd winning immunity in the Final Four.
 However, Herd reneged on the deal and Chan was voted off.
 In the reunion after the finale, it was revealed by the members of the jury that Chan might have won with six out of nine votes had he made it to the Final Three.
 He has stated that he holds no grudge against what Herd did, as it was a risk he took.